Guuruuu/Web-Application-Project/README.md

    ```bash
    docker push your-aws-account-id.dkr.ecr.your-region.amazonaws.com/your-repository-name:latest
    ```

+By following these steps, you will create a directory for your web application, write a Dockerfile, build and test your Docker container locally on the EC2 instance, and finally push the container image to Amazon ECR.

 ### 3. Create an ECS Cluster, Service, and Task Definition
 1. **Create an ECS Cluster**: